jaspector

 Building permits are required for all new construction, additions, alterations, structural repairs, change of use, demolition, manufactured home installation, and all trade work (electrical, plumbing, mechanical, gas) in unincorporated Sierra County (Caballo area).

-Typical processing time is Varies; typically 5 to 15 business days for residential projects.
+Building permit processing times in unincorporated Sierra County, NM typically run Varies; typically 5 to 15 business days for residential projects.
 Complex commercial projects may take longer.
 Contact CID for current processing times..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Sierra County, NM.
 The following work is generally exempt: Certain agricultural structures (barns, corrals, equipment sheds not intended for human occupancy) may be exempt from building permit requirements under state law; contact CID to confirm.
 Note: Verify exempt status with CID before proceeding.
+When in doubt, confirm with the local building department before starting work.